Logiqx/gps-details/docs/devices/apple/watches/README.md

 A brief insight into speed accuracy estimates is also provided, but detailed investigations and insights are yet to be documented.

-It should be noted that different generations of Apple watch use different types of GNSS receiver.
-This can result in differences in behavior, especially in relation to the accuracy estimates and how they are calculated.
+It should be noted that different generations of Apple watch use different GNSS chipsets.
+This can result in notable differences in behavior, especially in relation to the so called "accuracy estimates", how they are calculated, and how they may be interpreted.